Skip to content

 The Aussie Maker Network

-3D printing can be a solitary hobby, but it doesn't have to be — and it shouldn't be.
-The global 3D printing community is extraordinary: open, knowledgeable, and genuinely enthusiastic about helping newcomers.
-Within Australia, there's a growing network of local communities that understand the specific challenges of making here — humidity management, local filament sources, import considerations, and the unique maker culture that's emerged from our distance from major manufacturing hubs.
+3D printing can feel like a solitary hobby at times, but it really does not have to be, and honestly, it should not be.
+The global 3D printing community is one of the most open and helpful hobby communities online.
+People are genuinely enthusiastic about sharing knowledge, troubleshooting problems, and helping new makers improve.
+Within Australia, there is also a growing network of local communities that understand the specific realities of printing here, including humidity management, local filament availability, import costs, and the unique maker culture that has developed from being geographically separated from major manufacturing hubs.

 The value of community in this hobby is difficult to overstate.
-A question that might take you hours of frustrated searching to answer can often be resolved in minutes by posting a photo in the right group and getting a response from someone who's seen exactly the same issue before.
-Don't be shy about asking for help — the 3D printing community skews strongly toward people who love explaining things.
+A problem that might otherwise take hours of frustrated searching can often be solved within minutes by posting a photo in the right group and getting advice from someone who has already experienced exactly the same issue.
+New users are often surprised by how willing people are to help, so do not hesitate to ask questions.
+The 3D printing community strongly attracts people who genuinely enjoy explaining how things work.

 Online Communities: Where to Start